demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-delete-account-from-global-domain

 ***
-Delete an account from a global domain.
+Delete an account from a global domain

 #### Base Command